 Anal cancer is a type of cancer that develops in the tissues of the anus, the opening at the end of the digestive tract.
 While it's less common than other types of cancer, it's a serious condition that can be life-threatening if not detected and treated early.

-You may be at increased risk of anal cancer if you’ve been diagnosed with high-risk HPV exposure or have a weakened immune system.
+You may be at increased risk of anal cancer if you’ve been diagnosed with high-risk HPV or have a weakened immune system.
 Knowing the signs, having open dialogue with a compassionate provider, and getting screened regularly can help spot the disease early.

 Anal cancer can often be asymptomatic in the early stages.
 It can be easily mistaken for other conditions, such as hemorrhoids.
 These symptoms may include: